meesg/robottler/README.md

  - [ ] Play knight cards whenever possible

 ### Trading
- - [ ] Create function which checks for beneficial trades
+ - [x] Create function which checks for beneficial trades
- - [ ] On opponent turn accept trade if it is beneficial
+ - [x] On opponent turn accept trade if it is beneficial
+ - [ ] Check if we have enough cards to trade
  - [ ] On own turn post all beneficial trades